 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

 The first step in launching a new website is choosing and registering your domain name.
-While most people spend hours researching and considering which name to choose, they typically give much less thought to the domain provider they use for registering and hosting their domain name.
+While most people spend hours researching and considering which name to choose, they typically give much less thought to the domain provider they use to purchase and host their domain name.

-While the success of your website is not determined by which domain provider you choose, it’s still worthwhile doing a little homework before you make your purchase.
-Each registrar has different pricing options, technical specifications, supplemental services, and other factors that you should be aware of before signing up.
+While the success of your website is not determined by which domain provider you choose, it’s still worthwhile doing a little homework before you purchase.
+Each registrar has different pricing options, technical specifications, supplemental services, and other factors you should know before signing up.
 To help our readers make an informed decision, we’ve compared two of the most popular providers, GoDaddy and Namecheap.

 Overview

-Serving over 20 million customers, GoDaddy is one of the leading web hosting and domain providers in the world.
-Their reputation for reliable services, as well as their controversial marketing campaigns, have helped them become a household brand.
+With over 20 million customers, GoDaddy is one of the world’s leading web hosting and domain providers.
+Their reputation for reliable services and their controversial marketing campaigns have helped them become a household brand.

-While they are first and foremost a domain name registrar, they offer a full suite of additional services for businesses operating online, including:
+While they are first and foremost a domain name registrar, they offer comprehensive domain registrar services along with a full suite of additional services for businesses operating online, including:

 While GoDaddy is the 900-pound gorilla of their industry, many customers choose to work with Namecheap, one of their leading competitors, instead.
-Launched in the year 2000, Namecheap is a budget web host and domain registrar that manages over 14 million domains.
+Launched in the year 2000, Namecheap is a budget web host and domain registrar that manages over 17 million domains.
 From day one, their goal has been to offer domain registration services at the best rates.
-They now also provide their customers with some additional services as well.
+They also provide their customers with additional services.

 Namecheap’s offerings include: